 Federal ministers in Halifax to discuss missing and murdered indigenous women

-Minister of Indigenous and Northern Affairs Carolyn Bennett and Minister of Status of Women Patty Hajdu were in Halifax to meet with family members and loved ones of missing and murdered women.
+Minister of Status of Women Patty Hajdu and Minister of Indigenous and Northern Affairs Carolyn Bennett are in Halifax today to meet with the family members and loved ones of missing and murdered indigenous women.

-The ministers are making their way across the country holding consultations with the public.
-Those meetings are aimed at helping to shape the inquiry into missing and murdered indigenous women.
+The consultations are taking place across the country to help shape a national public inquiry into missing and murdered indigenous women.

-Unlike the consultations, the inquiry itself will operate independently of the federal government.
+Unlike the consultations, she said, the inquiry itself will be completely independent of government.